sjd69/Applied_Cryptography/phase3-init/reports/phase3-writeup.md

 Once forged tokens come into existence, stopping distribution and use becomes more difficult.
 If there is no way to dinstiguish between a legitimate token and a forged one, innocent users may end up getting targeted as well.

 ### Mechanism
 We will extend the UserToken interface to utilize RSA to both authenticate and exchange keys.
-We will generate a key pair, consisting of a public key and a private key, and then copy the public key to the server.
-Then we will generate a signature using the private key.
-The server can then verify that signature to validate the user's token.
+The server will generate a key pair, consisting of a public key and a private key, and will generate a signature using the private key.
+We can then verify that signature to validate the token.

 ### Justification
 With public-key authentication, signatures created by the user's private key cannot be forged by anybody who does not have the key.
 However, a third party who has the public key would be able to verify that a signature is valid.